clb21565/mobileOG-db/README.md

 # mobileOG-db 2.0 | Janurary 2025 pre-release notes
 Hi there, thanks for using mobileOG-db 1.6.
 We're quite excited to introduce you to mobileOG-db 2.0, but, first we wanted to drop a pre-release so folks can try it out and provide any feedback they might have.
-The newest version can be accessed on [zenodo](https://zenodo.org/records/14725479).

 Major changes in mobileOG-db 2.0:
 1) **Removed problematic protein families** (e.g., transcriptional regulators with limited functional annotations and chaperone proteins)